-The first (indicative) N_2O measurements for the caprolactam industry were taken during the period 1995-1996.
-Before this period not all sources of N_2O emissions were monitored.
+The first (indicative) $N_2O$ measurements for the caprolactam industry were taken during the period 1995-1996.
+Before this period not all sources of $N_2O$ emissions were monitored.
 The first reference value for 1990 is based on these initial measurements.
 A monitoring programme that resulted in more reliable figures was started in 2003.
 So the emissions from 2003 onwards are based on measurements.
 Until the 2008 submission the emissions were presumed to be constant for the period 1990-2002.
-Before that period the 1990 reference value $(1,240 \text{ Gg } \text{CO}2\text{-eq})$ was used.
+Before that period the 1990 reference value $(1,240 \text{ Gg } CO_2\text{-eq})$ was used.

-Based on the recommendations by the Review in August 2007 N_2O emissions for the period 1990-2002 were recalculated while emissions were presumed to be constant before.
+Based on the recommendations by the Review in August 2007 $N_2O$ emissions for the period 1990-2002 were recalculated while emissions were presumed to be constant before.
 From the 2003 and 2004 measurements and the production-indices (real production data are confidential business information) of 2003 and 2004 an average IEF has been derived.
 With this average IEF and the production-index range for the period 1990-2002 the new calculation was implemented.
 During the period 2005-2010 the annual emissions were based on only a few emissions measurements per point per year.
 In comparison with the 1990-2004 period the emissions were much lower.
 As a result of additional measurements after 2010 the 2011-2013 period showed increased emissions compared to the 2005-2010 period.

-In 2014 the N_2O emission measurement program has been updated and improved.
-In 2015 the emissions for the whole time series have been recalculated.
-This has been done as described in the N_2O emission measurement program 2014.
+In 2014 the $N_2O$ emission measurement program has been updated and improved.
+So, from 2015 onwards, the N2O emissions are based on the updated and improved measurement program in 2014.
+For the period